 Coffee has been an integral part of our lives since forever.
 With the entry of Starbucks in India, the culture of coffee saw newer heights, with coffee shops and cafes cropping up at every nook and corner.
 Nowadays, most of the casual meet-ups and small-scale corporate meetings find their way through the stairs of some coffee shop.
 Considering the stiff competition, a coffee brand that developed into the India market, with the hope to make its place in the cut-throat competitive sphere, has come a long way.
 Yes, we are talking about Coffee Culture.
 A brand that aims at creating a local community culture through its outlets.
-A brand that has managed to open 16 outlets in India and there is practically nothing to stop them from achieving 30 outlets by the end of 2018!

 In Conversation With Gaurave Naarang, Founder Of Coffee Culture